zcorleissen/documentation/source/api_v2_general_resources.rst

 General Resources
 =================

-Get details on all plans.
+Get details on all plans
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash